LekiTech/lezgi-numbers/README.md

 # Lezgi Numbers

-This TypeScript library provides a function for converting numbers to Lezgi numerals.
+This TypeScript library provides a function for converting numbers to Lezgi numerals and basic TTS (Text-to-Speech) support for Lezgi numerals.

 **Note**: _Currently only integers are supported._